SuperOfficeDocs/superoffice-docs/docs/service/install/manual-steps.md

 ![x -screenshot][img1]

-Run the SuperOffice.CustomerService.exe to install the software on the server, the default location is *c:\superoffice*.
+Run **SuperOffice.CustomerService.exe** to install the software on the server, the default location is *c:\superoffice*.

 ![x -screenshot][img2]

-If you upgrade an existing site, do not tick the Create IIS website since it will cause the installer to fail. , we will create/update the application manually.
+If you upgrade an existing site, do not tick the Create IIS website since it will cause the installer to fail.
+We will create/update the application manually.

 ![x -screenshot][img3]